krle996/Marvel/README.md

 # marvel

 # About project
-This is my first Vue app where you can see information about Marvel movies, comics, games and characters
+This is my own Vue app where you can see information about Marvel movies, comics, games and characters

 ## Project setup
 ```